 - Open Communication: Discuss the dangers of energy drinks with your teen.
 Make sure they understand that these drinks are not harmless and can have serious side effects.

-- Set Limits: If your teen is consuming energy drinks, set clear limits on how many they can have and educate them on the potential risks of consuming too many.
+- Set Limits: If your teen is consuming caffeinated drinks, set clear limits on how many they can have and educate them on the potential risks of consuming too many.

 - Provide Alternatives: Encourage healthier alternatives for boosting energy, such as getting enough sleep, eating nutritious foods, and drinking plenty of water.